SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 **Resources**

-* [RealPython - NLP with spaCy in Python](https://realpython.com/natural-language-processing-spacy-python/): Exhaustive guide about the spaCy library for NLP tasks in Python.
+* [RealPython - NLP with spaCy in Python](https://realpython.com/natural-language-processing-spacy-python/): The tutorials cover a wide range of topics, including the basics of PyTorch, building neural networks, training models, and implementing various deep learning algorithms.
-* [Kaggle - NLP Guide](https://www.kaggle.com/learn-guide/natural-language-processing): A few notebooks and resources for a hands-on explanation of NLP in Python.
+* [Kaggle - NLP Guide](https://www.kaggle.com/learn-guide/natural-language-processing): This comprehensive guide on Kaggle provides a structured learning path for natural language processing (NLP).
+It includes tutorials, hands-on exercises, and practical examples to cover essential NLP concepts and techniques.
+Topics include text preprocessing, sentiment analysis, text classification, and more.
-* [Jay Alammar - The Illustration Word2Vec](https://jalammar.github.io/illustrated-word2vec/): A good reference to understand the famous Word2Vec architecture.
+* [Jay Alammar - The Illustration Word2Vec](https://jalammar.github.io/illustrated-word2vec/): This blog post by Jay Alammar offers a visually engaging explanation of the Word2Vec algorithm, a popular method for creating word embeddings in natural language processing.
-* [Jake Tae - PyTorch RNN from Scratch](https://jaketae.github.io/study/pytorch-rnn/): Practical and simple implementation of RNN, LSTM, and GRU models in PyTorch.
+* [Jake Tae - PyTorch RNN from Scratch](https://jaketae.github.io/study/pytorch-rnn/): This tutorial by Jake Tae provides a comprehensive guide to building Recurrent Neural Networks (RNNs) from scratch using PyTorch.
+It covers the fundamental concepts of RNNs, including how they process sequential data, and provides step-by-step instructions for implementing an RNN model in PyTorch.
-* [colah's blog - Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/): A more theoretical article about the LSTM network.
+* [colah's blog - Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/):  This insightful blog post by Christopher Olah provides a thorough and accessible explanation of Long Short-Term Memory (LSTM) networks, a type of recurrent neural network (RNN) particularly effective for sequence data.
+The post breaks down the complex inner workings of LSTMs with detailed diagrams and intuitive explanations, covering key components like cell states, gates, and the flow of information.

 # LLM basic